Kinneloa Fire: Damage

-At the time, the Kinneloa Fire was the twelfth most destructive wildfire in recorded California history, and though it has since fallen, as of 2024 it remains one of the most destructive wildfires in the history of Los Angeles County.
+At the time, the Kinneloa Fire was the twelfth most destructive wildfire in recorded California history.
+As of 2026, it was the 11th most destructive wildfire in the history of Los Angeles County.

 Post-fire landscape impacts

 After the fire, more than 63 mi of recreational trails and roads in Angeles National Forest were closed and not reopened until spring.
 Less than a week after the fire, county workers spread a mixture of seeds over 3900 acre of the burn area.
 The seed mix included California poppies, deer weed, 'Cucamonga' California brome, rose clover, and rye grass, the last of which environmentalists opposed because it was not native to the area.
 The process was deemed necessary because of the risk of floods and debris flows: according to a member of the government rehabilitation team for the Kinneloa Fire burn area, approximately 80 percent of the footprint burned at a high severity, leaving no vegetation to help hold the steep hillsides together.

 Rainfall in November, shortly after the fire, caused mudslides in the fire scars across Southern California.
 Fire departments distributed tens of thousands of sandbags in the San Gabriel Valley.
 In the March following the fire, the National Weather Service issued flash flood warnings for parts of Altadena and Sierra Madre at risk from debris flows from the burn area.
 Many residents evacuated, including most of the residents of Pasadena Glen, a canyon neighborhood immediately east of Kinneloa Mesa.
 Around 2000 cuyd of material collected in the Kinneloa debris retention basin, one of several, over the following winter.